|Apple's AirPods Pro wireless in-ear headphones / Courtesy of Apple Korea|

 Two types of micro batteries are currently being used for wireless ear buds ― the cylindrical and coin cell, also known as button cells for its flat round form.
 The cylindrical battery has been used in Apple's AirPods models, but the electronics giant switched to the coin cell for its AirPods Pro model.

-Electronic gadget makers are seen to be opting for coin cells because they allow for more diverse range of designs as opposed to the cylindrical type which typically fits into the stem of the headphones.
+Electronic gadget makers are seen to be opting for coin cells because they allow for a more diverse range of designs as opposed to the cylindrical type which typically fits into the stem of the headphones.

 Samsung SDI is also using the coin cell battery for its Galaxy Buds models, including Galaxy Buds Plus and Galaxy Buds Live.
 The battery maker stated in July in a conference call on its performance for the second quarter that it started supplying its coin batteries in the latter half of the year and that it would expand supplies starting from 2021 after securing additional clients.
 Samsung is currently only producing locally.